Site menu:

 Who makes PKIF?

-PKIF is sponsored by the US Marine Corps Systems Command.
+PKIF was sponsored by the US Marine Corps Systems Command.
 It’s built by Cygnacom Solutions.
 PKIF’s DER encoding and decoding runtime is licensed from Objective Systems.

 What applications can use PKIF?